hkirk/swtafp-slides/slides/02/02-function-types.md

 * Or 'function appliation operators'
 * Operators `|>`, `||>` and `|||>`
-* Works as in bash og Powershell
+* Works as in bash, Powershell and maybe in [js](https://github.com/tc39/proposal-pipeline-operator)

 ![Pipe](./img/pipe.jpg "Pipe") <!-- .element style="height: 250px;" -->